canbooo/experiment-design/docs/source/orthogonal_sampling.rst

 .. _quality metrics:

-We can look at two metrics to evaluate the quality of the |DoE|; the minimum pairwise distance to evaluate its space-filling properties as well as the correlation coefficient :math:`\rho` between the variables.
+We can look at two metrics to evaluate the quality of the |DoE|; the minimum pairwise distance to evaluate its space-filling properties as well as the correlation coefficient :math:`|\Delta\rho|` between the variables.
 We are using `scipy.spatial.distance.pdist(doe).min()` for the pairwise distance metric and `np.abs(np.corrcoef(doe, rowvar=False)[0, 1])` for the correlation error.
 Results are given below.